-Finding 2014-006 (2011-005) Improper Payments for Water Storage Tank Lease Site
+Finding 2015-006 (2011-005) Improper Payments for Water Storage Tank Lease Site Condition:

 During FY 2013 there was a payment on the water storage tank lease site for \$250 with check 2572 on 1/28/2013 and during FY 2012 there was a payment for \$250 with check 2467 on 1/12/2012, and during FY 2011 there were the following payments: \$2,000 with check 2374 on 12/12/2010, \$250 with check 2377 on 1/19/2011, and \$6,000 with check 2376 on 1/19/2011.
 The Board made these payments to the person that represented himself as the owner of the site where the water storage tank is located.
 Subsequent to the payments, the Board elected in 2012 realized that the lease should have been signed with the BIA (Bureau of Indian Affairs).
 The BIA would subsequently not sign the lease claiming that they are not managing the property and that these Indian Trust lands were turned over to the Navajo Nation for management decades earlier.
 The Navajo Nation does not have the resources to track the transfer of the property and are not responding to the District when attempts were made to have a lease executed with them.
 The District made improper payments on the storage tank site, and currently does not have a lease in place for the storage tank site.
+Management did not make any progress towards implementing the prior year corrective action plan.